top of page

 Miriam Avila-Salinas

-Magdalena Libertad Nieto-Espinosa
+M. Libertad Nieto-Espinosa

 Miriam is a senior Biology student in the Science Department at UASLP.
 She is currently trying to understand how the mutation in ZIKV NS1 A188V affects the immune response in peripheral blood mononuclear cells.
-This is a collaboration with Prof. Adriana Monsivias-Urenda and Dr. Elena Martínez-Shio
+This is a collaboration with Prof. Adriana Monsivias-Urenda and Dr. Elena Martínez-Shio.

 bottom of page